anubhav221/deep-learning-project-marathon/index.md

 ## What i will do in this projects?

-I will first write the code and will show you output then i will explain the math behind the project in my blog and in my you tube channel.
+I will first write the code and will show you output then i will explain the math behind the project in my blog.

 ## what type of project we will do?